AndyZhangDavis/File-System/REPORT.md

 remaining bytes to the bounce buffer before writing it back.

 # Testing
-**//We included all of the three newtest files that we tested on in order f or the shell script to effectively run on a file larger than 1 block.//**
+**We included all of the three newtest files that we tested on in order for the shell script to run on files of various block sizes.**

 In order to test the entire program in segments, we implemented a shell script that manipulates the disk and adds 4 different files to the file